BoyeGuillaume/Os1ris/README.md

     python -m venv .venv/
 ```

 Once this is done please launch the virtual environment.
-You can refer to [https://docs.python.org/3/library/venv.html](this link) to learn how
+You can refer to [this link](https://docs.python.org/3/library/venv.html) to learn how
 to launch one.
 You will then need to install the following libraries within the environment.

 ```bash